-In this paper, we propose a penalized regression approach to estimate the entire spatial weighting matrix of a dependent spatiotemporal process as well as an unknown number of change points, which may occur at different time points depending on the location.
-In current literature, there are only a few papers proposing lasso-type estimation procedures for similar spatiotemporal models.
-Thus, the majority of studies applying methods of spatial econometrics still assume that the spatial weights matrix is known a-priori.
-Pioneering works on estimating spatial dependence structures can be found in \cite{Bhattacharjee13,Lam13,Ahrens15}.
-Whereas \cite{Bhattacharjee13} propose a two-step estimation procedure, which is based on a spatial autocovariance matrix estimated in the first step, \cite{Lam13,Ahrens15} consider (adaptive) lasso-type estimation procedures.
-Moreover, \cite{Lam16} focus on a spatiotemporal model setup with exogenous regressors, where the matrix of spatial weights has a block diagonal structure.
-Contrary to these approaches, we account for structural beaks, which may occur in the temporal dimension.
-This leads to a flexible modelling approach, but a high number of parameters to be estimated.
-We, therefore, propose a two-step adaptive lasso estimation approach to estimate the spatial dependence and change points in the local means simultaneously.
-It is important to note that these change points are not necessarily the same for all spatial locations, but if there is a change in one location, it is affecting all other locations as well.
-Hence, the major issue for this setting is to distinguish between fluctuations due to the spatial dependence or due to a structural break.
+In this paper, we propose a penalized regression approach to estimate the entire spatial weighting matrix of a dependent spatiotemporal process, as well as an unknown number of change points, which may occur at different time points depending on the location.
+The current literature contains only a few papers that propose the LASSO-type estimation procedures for similar spatiotemporal models.
+Thus, the majority of studies that apply methods of spatial econometrics still assume that the spatial weights matrix would be known a priori.

+Pioneering works on estimating spatial dependence structures in terms of weighting matrices in spatial autoregressive models can be found in \cite{Bhattacharjee13,Lam13,Ahrens15}.
+Whereas \cite{Bhattacharjee13} propose a two-stage estimation procedure based on a spatial autocovariance matrix estimated in the first stage, \cite{Lam13,Ahrens15} consider (adaptive) LASSO-type estimation procedures.
+Moreover, \cite{Lam16} focus on a spatiotemporal model setup with exogenous regressors, in which the matrix of spatial weights has a block diagonal structure.